ericnx/canvas-to-googletasks/README.md

 # canvas-to-googletasks
-Automatically imports Canvas assignments over to Google Calendar and creates a new task.
+Automatically imports Canvas assignments over to Google Calendar and adds them as new tasks.